Loss-driven gain enhancements driven by topological singularities in non-Hermitian photonic crystals defects: Results

-We begin by considering a model one-dimensional periodic non-Hermitian photonic crystal system.
-In this system, 51 unit cells, each of length $a$, consist of a lossless layer of length $0.8a$ and permittivity $\varepsilon_a$ = 2, and a gain layer of length $0.2a$ with permittivity $\varepsilon_b$ = 2 - 0.1*i (Fig. 1(a) top).
-When examining the reflection and transmission spectrum of this baseline periodic system, as calculated by the Transfer Matrix Method, we find a sharp resonant peak in the gain spectrum, reaching a maximum value of $\sim 10^4$ (Fig. 1(b)).
-We next examine the role of a centrally placed defect on enhancing the gain response of the system.
-In particular we consider a lossy point defect of thickness $c$ and complex permittivity $\varepsilon_c = 2 + \varepsilon_c''*i$ where $\varepsilon_c''$ denotes the magnitude of the imaginary permittivity.
-The defected structure is constructed to be $C_2$ symmetric about the center of the defect with 25 unit cells on either side of the lossy defect.
+We begin by considering the gain response of a model one-dimensional periodic non-Hermitian photonic crystal system that prior work suggests can support an exceptional point.
+In this system we consider 50 unit cells, each of length $a$ and consisting of a lossless layer of length $0.8a$ and permittivity $\varepsilon_a$ = 2, and a gain layer of length $0.2a$ with permittivity $\varepsilon_b$ = 2 - 0.1i (Fig. 1(a) top).
+When examining the reflection and transmission spectrum of this periodic system, as calculated by the Transfer Matrix Method (TMM), we find a sharp resonant peak in the gain spectrum, reaching a maximum value of $\sim 10^4$ (Fig. 1(b)).
+Examining the transfer matrix $T$ for a two port system and imposing reciprocity conditions results in the condition that $\det T = 1$.
+This in turn allows us to directly solve for the eigenvalues of the transfer matrix